(Full time) 2023 start

 Why choose Leeds?

-We prepare you for a career from day one with 90% of our students finding work and/or further study within six months following graduation (Discover Uni, 2020).
+• We prepare you for a career from day one with 95% of our students finding work and/or further study within 15 months following graduation (Discover Uni, 2022).

-We keep our cohort small so that we can guarantee you an exceptional clinical placement across a variety of hospitals and centres close to Leeds
+• We keep our cohort small so that we can guarantee you an exceptional clinical placement across a variety of hospitals and centres across Yorkshire.

-The course is accredited by the Registration Council for Clinical Physiologists (RCCP) and the National School of Healthcare Science (NSHCS) and approved by the Health and Care Professions Council (HCPC).
-Thus, on successful completion of this course, our graduates are eligible to apply for registration as audiologists with the RCCP and the AHCS and the HCPC as a Hearing Aid Dispenser.
+The course is accredited by the National School of Healthcare Science (NSHCS) and approved by the Health and Care Professions Council (HCPC).
+Thus, on successful completion of this course, our graduates are eligible to apply for registration as audiologists with the AHCS and the HCPC as a Hearing Aid Dispenser.

 Throughout the course, you’ll secure the skills necessary to become a successful and well-rounded audiologist.
-Importantly, you’ll also gain more general skills to broaden your career horizons through critical thinking, problem solving, scientific enquiry and reflective practice.
+Importantly, you’ll also gain more general skills to broaden your career horizons.
+These include critical thinking, problem solving, scientific enquiry and reflective practice.

 Year 1 Compulsory Modules